vwkd/kit/documentation/docs/99-appendix.md

 ### Server-side rendering (SSR)

 Server-side rendering (SSR) is the generation of the page contents on the server.
 The content is contained in the HTML as markup and to show the page the browser can build the DOM directly from the markup.
 This is how all web pages worked initially.
 Don't get confused, the page can still contain JavaScript, and therefore personalise the contents on the client-side.
-This is called hydration.

 For the initial page load, SSR improves performance since it can show content faster.
 Also it makes the page accessible to users without JavaScript, which can fail or be disabled [more often than you might think](https://kryogenix.org/code/browser/everyonehasjs.html).
-Also SSR is generally preferred for SEO.
+Because of this SSR is generally preferred for SEO.
 While some search engines can index content that is dynamically generated on the client-side (see CSR) it may take longer even in these cases.
-SSR is the preferred way for serving the initial page.

 #### Dynamic SSR